w3f/Grant-Milestone-Delivery/evaluations/web3box_1_keeganquigley.md

 I would also recommend adding functionality for Westend (testnet) so that users (as well as yourself) can use it for testing purposes.

 ESlint: Still a lot of unused variables and assigned declarations that are never used.
 This dead code could bloat software performance and possibly even effect security; I would recommend cleaning up the code more.

+PLEASE NOTE: No security audits were performed as a part of this evaluation.